lcf/BasicCRM/README.md

 * there is a way to find out user name
 * there is a way to find out whether a user is activated
     1. user is considered activated if the company they're in is activated
+* there is a way to set a password
+    1. not shorter than 6 characters, hashed
 * belongs to a single company

 Company